We build custom websites at Vizantir. We also turn away clients who don't need one yet.

 You're Still Validating the Business

 If you're not sure people will pay for what you're selling, don't spend $15,000+ on a website.
-Use Squarespace or Carrd, spend $500, and test your market.
+Use Squarespace, Carrd, or Wix.
+Spend $500, test your market, and prove demand before you invest in premium infrastructure.

 A beautiful custom site for a business nobody wants is still a failed business.